OmarEQMS/usoro-power-plant-matlab/ui/content/code/state-vector.md

 | 45 | `c4tr` | demand lag | turbine |
 | 46 | `cacvd` | actuator lag → `agv` | turbine (governor) |

-All 24 live on the [1–5 V scale](@basics/control-practices).
-The
+All 24 live on the [1–5 V scale](@basics/control-practices) (two
-integrators can wind up past the rails (their *clamped copies* act);
+trims range wider: `c3fv`/`c3dv` on ±5 V, `c2tr` on ±1 V).
+The stored
-the lags are what the plant physically sees.
+states themselves saturate at those rails — `Simulator.step` applies `ControlSystem.clampStates` after every step, reproducing the FORTRAN's by-reference limiter calls — and the lags are what the plant physically sees.

 ::: caution
 The ordering is thesis canon — never a free choice.
 The initial